nspyre-org/nspyre/docs/getting_started.rst

    $ nspyre

-From here you can start the instrument manager (for manually controlling instrument settings), spyrelet launcher (for running experiments), and data viewer (for plotting data from spyrelets).
+From here you can start the instrument manager (for manually controlling instrument settings), launch spyrelets (for running experiments), and view data (for plotting data from spyrelets).
+These functionalities use a *Gateway* to connect to the instrument server and is the standard method of connecting and communicating with the instrument server.
+For users running nspyre through a jupyter notebook, or an interpreter this is the desired method.

 Next Steps
 ----------